-Concentration of Credit Risk: Major Customers and Strategic Relationships

-Credit risk is the risk of loss associated with the inability of a third party to fulfil its payment obligations.
-Knight's trade credit risk will be of particular significance due to the concentration of its revenues at the onset on a limited number of products and the revenues associated therewith and due to the expected future concentration of sales and receivables in certain major customers.
-Knight will sell its pharmaceutical products primarily to drug wholesalers, retailers and distributors, including national, provincial and independent pharmacies, retail drug and food store chains, hospitals, member of buying groups, clinics and other institutions.
-A significant portion of Knight's revenues will be derived from sales and therefore are dependent on the activities and success of a limited number of customers.
-Certain of these customers will comprise a significant part of the distribution network for pharmaceutical products in Canada.
+Concentration of Credit Risk: Major Customers and Strategic Relationships products and the revenues associated therewith and due to the expected future concentration of sales and receivables in certain major customers.
+Knight sells its pharmaceutical products primarily to its licensees for products sold outside Canada, and in Canada to drug wholesalers, retailers and distributors, including national, provincial and independent pharmacies, retail drug and food store chains, hospitals, member of buying groups, clinics and other institutions.
+A significant portion of Knight's revenues is derived from sales and therefore are dependent on the activities and success of a limited number of customers.
+For the year ended December 31, 2016, four customers represented approximately 86% of the Corporation's revenues, and as at December 31, 2016, three customers represented 55% of the trade and accounts receivable balance.
+Certain of these customers comprise a significant part of the distribution network for pharmaceutical products in Canada.
 In recent years, this distribution network has undergone significant consolidation, marked by mergers and acquisitions among wholesale distributors and large retail drug store chains.
-As a result, a small number of large, wholesale distributors and large chain drug stores control a significant share of the market.
+Thus, a small number of large, wholesale distributors and large chain drug stores control a significant share of the market.
 Knight expects that consolidation of drug wholesalers and retailers may adversely impact pricing and create other competitive pressures on drug manufacturers.
 Any significant reduction or loss of business with one or several of these customers could have a material adverse effect on Knight's business, financial condition, cash flows and results of operations.